Eddie Sheldrake

-Harvey Edward Sheldrake Jr. (October 25, 1926 – May 8, 2025) was an American restaurateur and basketball player.
+Harvey Edward Sheldrake Jr. (October 25, 1926 – May 8, 2025) was an American basketball player and restaurateur.
 He played college basketball for the UCLA Bruins.
 Standing 5 ft 9 in, Sheldrake earned honorable mention as an All-American as a senior in 1951.
 After graduating from college, he played in the Amateur Athletic Union (AAU).
 He later opened restaurants with his brother, including KFC locations and over a dozen branches of Polly's Pies.

 Early life

 Sheldrake was born on October 25, 1926.
 He grew up in southwest Los Angeles and attended George Washington High School.
 He played on their "B" basketball team until his senior year, as he only weighed a modest 110 lb.
 He became an aviation mechanic in the Navy before enrolling at the University of California, Los Angeles, in 1947.

 Basketball career

 At UCLA, Sheldrake was the captain of the Bruins' freshman team, breaking their season scoring record with 262 points; Dick Ridgway surpassed him with 284 in 1950.
 Sheldrake was a reserve for most of his second year in 1948–49, playing in 24 games and averaging 3.0 points per contest in John Wooden's first season as UCLA's head coach.
 The Long Beach Press-Telegram wrote that "perhaps it's a good break for" the 5 ft 9 in Sheldrake to play for Wooden, who was a 5 ft 10 in, three-time All-American playing for Purdue.
 The Bruins needed wins in their final two games, both against their crosstown rivals, USC, to win the Southern Division of the Pacific Coast Conference (PCC).
 However, they lost starters Chuck Clustka and Ron Pearson to viral infections, and Alan Sawyer underwent an emergency appendectomy.
 Sheldrake scored a game-high 17 points in the first game, and had 10 points in the second, as UCLA won both meetings for the title.
 Joining the Bruins that season was his best friend from high school, Jerry Norman, who received multiple NCAA Division I offers and was persuaded by Sheldrake to choose UCLA.

 Sheldrake became a regular at guard in 1949–50, when UCLA won the PCC championship over Washington State.
 The Bruins were selected for the 1950 NCAA tournament, the first NCAA tournament appearance of Wooden's coaching career, but lost their opener to Bradley, who was ranked No. 1 by the Associated Press (AP).
 Sheldrake was voted a second-team All-PCC Southern Division selection, and United Press (UP) named him a first-team Little All-American, its team of top players standing 5 feet 10 inches and under.

 Sheldrake broke the UCLA single-game scoring record with 38 points.